Best Pet Stores

 • Pets offered: Some pet stores sell animals or participate in pet adoption programs.
 If you are in the market for your new best friend, you will want to find a pet store with a good reputation for ethical treatment, fair prices and informational support for the lifetime of your pet.
 You’ll also want to find out whether the store offers health guarantees and whether or not they have a return policy for live or dead animals.

 • Variety: Most stores have options that vary in price, quality, size or appearance when it comes to purchasing individual items.
-You may or may not care much whether you have a choice of brand, style or package size when you’re purchasing items like leashes or aquatic plants, so whether you opt for a large store with a big selection or a smaller store with just one type of what you need is a choice that depends on your individual preference.
+You may or may not care much whether you have a choice of brand, style or package size when you’re purchasing items like leashes or aquatic plants, so whether you opt for a large store with a big selection or a smaller store with few options depends on your individual preference.

 • Luxury items: Some people consider their pets to be members of the family and will purchase only the best products, but not every store offers niche brands or boutique-style items.
 If you want to purchase high-end pet care supplies, you’ll have to look at a store that offers these options.